 Jesus used the term 'fornication.'
 In English, we designate fornication as illicit sexual relations before marriage, and we use adultery for those after.

 I Corinthians 5:1 It is actually reported that there is sexual immorality among you, and such sexual immorality as is not even named among the Gentiles—that a man has his father's wife.

 I think that you all understand when I ask you this question.
 What is the sin that is involved in I Corinthians 5:1?
 It is not illicit sexual relations before marriage.
 The sexual sin is incest.

-Revelation 2:20-22 Notwithstanding, I have a few things against thee, because thou suffer that woman Jezebel, who calls herself a prophetess, to teach and to seduce my servants to commit fornication, and to eat things sacrificed unto idols.
-And I gave her space to repent of her fornication, and she repented not.
-Behold, I will cast her into a bed, and them that commit adultery with her into great tribulation, unless they repent of their deeds.
+Revelation 2:20-22 "Nevertheless, I have a few things against you, because you allowed that woman Jezebel, who calls herself a prophetess, to teach and to seduce My servants to commit sexual immorality and to eat things sacrificed to idols.
+And I gave her time to repent of her sexual immorality, and she did not repent.
+Indeed I will cast her into a sickbed, and those who commit adultery with her into great tribulation, unless they repent of their deeds."